wultra/identity-activation-apple/README.md

 ## Document ORC and face verification

-We seamlessly incorporate a range of industry-leading solutions for document scanning, ensuring versatility and effectiveness in your operations.
+We seamlessly incorporate industry-leading solutions for document scanning, ensuring versatility and effectiveness in your operations.

 - iProov for genuine presence
 - Innovatrics for document scanning and genuine presence
 - ZenID for document scanning

-Our dedicated technical and sales representatives are available to guide you in selecting the optimal solution that aligns perfectly with your specific needs.
+Our dedicated technical and sales representatives are available to guide you in selecting the optimal solution that aligns perfectly with your needs.

 ## Documentation